Bio-Link Depot Mission:

 We accept donations of biotech supplies and equipment and give them away for free to science educators at our Open Houses events.

 Since 2002, the Bio-Link Depot has connected teachers with needed science supplies though our clearinghouse of biotech industry donations.
-City College of San Francisco (CCSF) operates the Depot under Bio-Link, a national organization that enhances biotechnology education through professional development and sharing of information with educators, students, and industry.
+City College of San Francisco (CCSF) operated the Depot in its early stages under Bio-Link, a national organization that enhances biotechnology education through professional development and sharing of information with educators, students, and industry.
 Bio-Link is an Advanced Technological Education Center for Biotechnology funded by the National Science Foundation.
 In 2015 a new nonprofit formed, Bio-Link Depot, Inc., to advise, enhance and grow the beneficial activities of the Depot.

 The Depot has become a gathering place where teachers meet, pick up equipment and supplies, and also donate their time and ideas.
 In the 2016-2017 NSF reporting year, the Depot received donations of valued over 1.65 million.
 It distributed over $913,204 worth of equipment and materials to over 100 schools, positively impacting 306 teachers and 17,010 students.
 In July of 2017 after 4 months of closure in the SF Bay Area, the Depot acquired 2 locations, one in Oakland, the other on the Foothill College Campus to continue its service to science educators.